 It is a good idea to get some common medicines such Paracetamol, Ibuprofen, antacids, anti-allergic, cough syrup and a course of antibiotics.

 In general, books are cheaper in India.
-Hence, if you know in advance, please buy them in India.
-The University has its own bookstores at Homewood (Barnes and Nobel) and JHMI.
-Additionally, usually you can get better deals online at sites such as www.amazon.com, www.barnesandnobel.com, www.half.com.
+If you know what you need in advance, or if you want common reference books, please buy them in India.
+The University has its own bookstores at Homewood (Barnes and Noble at 33rd & St. Paul) and JHMI.
+Additionally, usually you can get better deals online at sites such as Amazon

 Free Wi-Fi is available on campus.
-The JHGuestNet network is open for all, while Hopkins network requires login using your JHED login ID.
-There are public computers available in the MSE library and Krieger Hall.
+The JHGuestNet network is open for all, while the Hopkins network requires login using your JHED login ID.
+There are public computers available in the MSE library and Krieger Hall on the Homewood Campus.

 Part time jobs depend on your visa status.
 Most of the students at Hopkins are on an F-1 visa, which allows them 20 work hours a week of on-campus job.
-However, please note that the research assistantship and teaching assistantship often fill up that quota of allocated 20 hours.
-You can get a job and then get a special form from the International Student’s Office.
-One copy goes to your employer and another copy goes to the Student Employment Office in the basement of Garland Hall.
-This is a onetime affair done to enter you into the payroll system.
-If you are here on a tourist visa, then you will only be allowed to take part-time classes and not work at all.
+However, please note that the research assistantship (RA) and teaching assistantship (TA) often fill up that quota of allocated 20 hours.